 This squad was done as part of a commission for a full army of Artscale Space Marines all in Mark V armour.
-You can find all posts pertaining to that army here.

 The client who commissioned this squad requested that they be striding forward.
 On the majority of the figures I’ve tried to position the legs into striding poses, or at least a little more dynamic than the usual generic Space Marine pose.
 The positioning of the arms and heads also play a large part on the dynamics of each figure.
 Note: half the shoulder pads are missing on the main pic because the client is providing his own.

 The backpacks were made using a different technique than those on the previous squad.
 All the helmets were converted from a specific Mark VII helm with two breather pipes either side of the respirator.
 The helms had a bit of Green Stuff work done on them before studs were added.
 You can find a Mini-Tutorial on how to make these here.

 Because I had a shortage of terminator legs with knee pads (that would need trimming down anyway) I opted to use the other kneepad-less terminator legs and carve a groove into them to form an appropriately sized knee pad.
 As per the clients orders the sergeant model has been given magnetized swappable arms, so he can be equipped with bolter/bolt pistol and power sword/fist.